wevm/viem/site/docs/actions/public/getTransaction.md

 # getTransaction

-Returns information about a transaction given a hash or block identifier.
+Returns information about a [Transaction](/docs/glossary/terms#transaction) given a hash or block identifier.

 ## Usage